parkr/MTL-Purchases/README.md

-# A PHP Web App that allows me to view my Montreal purchases all in one place.
+# A PHP Web App that allows me to manage my purchases all in one place.

 ## Idea: